Mohan-Palat/TicTacToe-1/README.md

 # Tic Tac Toe
 - GitHub Pages Link:
 https://scocuzza.github.io/TicTacToe/html/index.html
-- Two Player Tic Tac Toe Game
+- Single Player And Multiplayer Tic Tac Toe Game
+- See if you can beat the Single Player Opponent !
 - Customize Player Name and Player Character
 - Keep and Record Score in a Leaderboard across multiple rounds !
 - Responsive and Playable on PC and all Mobile Devices